 Phase 4: Restoration of the Na/K-ATPase, which restores the resting membrane potential of the cardiac myocyte.

-Class, I antiarrhythmics are fast sodium channels blockers.
+Class I antiarrhythmics are fast sodium channel blockers.
 They are responsible for phase 0 of fast-response cardiac action potentials.
 The three subclasses differ in their efficacy for reducing the slope of phase 0, with Ic drugs having the greatest and Ib drugs having the smallest effect on phase 0.
 Sodium-channel blockade: Ic > Ia > Ib.
 Class Ia prolongs the duration of action potential (AP), leading to an increase in QTc interval.
 Class Ib decreases the duration of AP, causing a shortening of QTc interval, and class Ic drugs do not affect AP duration; thus, no effect on the QTc interval.

-Class III antiarrhythmics block potassium channels resulting in prolonged atrial, Purkinje, and ventricular myocyte action potential recovery, increased ERP, reduced repolarization reserve, and prolonged QT intervals.
+Class III antiarrhythmics block potassium channels resulting in prolonged atrial, Purkinje, ventricular myocyte action potential recovery, increased ERP, reduced repolarization reserve, and prolonged QT intervals.
 Amiodarone also exerts sympatholytic, sodium, and calcium antagonistic properties that decrease conduction through the AV and sinus node.
 Sotalol shares class II and class III antiarrhythmic properties.

 Class IV antiarrhythmics inhibit slow Ca2+ channels and decreases the slope of phase 0 and 4, resulting in inhibition of SAN pacing, inhibition of AVN conduction, prolonged ERP, and PR interval.